kubernetes/community/sig-architecture/api-review-process.md

 * Acknowledgement that they have read and followed the existing API conventions document

+## End-states of Reviews

+The API review process can result in multiple outcomes depending on the content of the change.
+For example, a new API could be approved for being builtin, or rejected in favor of out-of-tree development.
+An API that is reviewed informationally, results in either suggestions for changes, or approval as-is.

 ## Information to be provided from the reviewer(s)

 If **approved**/**reviewed**: